 - It allows to maintain stable values of voltage and waveform, despite the variability of the state of charge of the batteries.

-- The fact of working with higher voltages (220 V is 18 times 12 V) allows to work with low electric currents and, therefore, thinner conductors can be used, usual electrical protections and losses are minimized.
+- The fact of working with higher voltages (220 V is 18 times 12 V) allows to work with low electric currents and, therefore, thinner conductors, usual electrical protections can be used and losses are minimized.

 Not all are advantages, they also have some drawback:

 - The installation consists of one more element, the converter.
 Therefore, the reliability of the system decreases.

 - The converter has electrical losses to compensate generating more electricity to the modules (5%).